yellowdog/python-examples/README.md

 Note the `\\` requirement for directory separators when defining Tasks on Windows hosts.
 Note also that the `/c` is required when running commands or batch scripts using `cmd.exe`, otherwise the `cmd.exe` process created to execute the Task will not terminate.

-#### Docker Tasks
+##### Docker Tasks

-For the **`docker`** Task Type, the variables supplied in the `dockerEnvironment` property are unpacked into the argument list as `--env` entries, the Docker container name supplied in the `executable` property is then added to the arguments list, followed by the arguments supplied in the `arguments` property.
+For the **`docker`** Task Type, the variables supplied in the `dockerEnvironment` property are unpacked into the argument list as `--env` entries.
+The Docker container name supplied in the `executable` property is then added to the arguments list, followed by the arguments supplied in the `arguments` property.

 The `dockerUsername`, `dockerPassword`, and `dockerRegistry` properties, if supplied, are added to the `environment` property for processing by the script invoked by the Agent, which launches the Docker container.
 The `dockerRegistry` property is supplied when using a container repository other than DockerHub.